Vierverlaten sugar factory: Terrain

-A terrain for the new sugar factory was found at Vierverlaten, a small hamlet just west of Hoogkerk, which was in turn about 5 km west of Groningen.
+A terrain for the new sugar factory was found at Vierverlaten, a small hamlet just west of Hoogkerk, which was itself about 5 km west of Groningen.
 Vierverlaten was named for a lock in the Hoendiep, a canal which connected Vierverlaten to Groningen and Leeuwarden.
 The Aduarderdiep connected Vierverlaten to the north of Groningen and north-east Friesland.
-The Peizerdiep was also navigable, but was primarily important because it supplied clean water from the sandy grounds of Drenthe.
-Vierverlaten was on the Harlingen–Nieuweschans railway.
-This was important for the supply of coal.
+The Peizerdiep was also navigable but was primarily used as a supply of clean water from the sandy grounds of Drenthe.
+Vierverlaten was on the Harlingen–Nieuweschans railway, which served as an important hub for supply of coal.

-The terrain was shaped like a triangle, of which one long side bordered the Hoendiep, see plate IX.
+The terrain was shaped like a triangle, with one long side bordering the Hoendiep (see Plate IX).
 Here boats could moor over a length of 500 m.
-All along the Hoendiep, channels had been dug.
-After offloading, the beet could be shoved into these channels and then flushed towards the factory.
+All along the Hoendiep, channels were dug in which offloaded beets would be flushed towards the factory.
 There was also an automated beet pulp transporter that efficiently loaded beet pulp back into the boats.
-All along the quay, the Hoendiep was made six meters wider.
+All along the quay, the Hoendiep was widened by six meters to support these processes.

-The short side of the triangle was partly taken by a specially constructed port of 80 by 25 m.
-This allowed more controlled on- and offloading and was near the main factory building.
+The short side of the triangle was partly taken by a specially constructed port of 80x25 m.
+This allowed for more controlled loading and offloading near the main factory building.
 The other long side of the terrain bordered the railroad.
-A private branch allowed railroad goods to be delivered to the spot where they were needed.
+A private branch allowed railroad goods to be delivered to where they were needed.